Birr, County Offaly: Rugby

-Founded in 1887, Birr RFC is one of the oldest rugby football clubs in Ireland.
-The club has lapsed on several occasions, particularly during the two world wars and again in the mid-1950s.
+Founded in 1887, Birr RFC has lapsed on several occasions, particularly during the two world wars and again in the mid-1950s.
 It was reformed in 1963 and has been in continuous existence since.

 Golf

 Birr Golf Club is an 18-hole golf course which was founded in 1893.
-The club claims to be one of the oldest in Ireland.
 The course was founded originally at Barrone Court, moving to its present location at the Glenns, north of Birr, in 1909.

 Events and festivals

 The annual Birr Vintage Week and Arts Festival takes place in the town in August.
 The festival is run over one week, and includes a vintage parade, markets, and music and theatre events.
 Birr is also home to Birr Festival of Music, OFFline Film Festival, Scripts Ireland's Playwriting Festival and Hullabaloo!
-Offaly's Childrens Arts Festival.
-The Irish Game and Country Fair also takes place in August, at Birr Castle, and includes a number of educational and entertainment activities.
-The Irish Hot Air Balloon Festival also takes place in the grounds at Birr Castle, in September.
+Offaly's Children's Arts Festival.

 Birr Theatre and Arts Centre, located in the Oxmantown Mall, is a local cultural and social amenity for the arts, dance, film, music and theatre.
 The theatre has a 220 seating capacity.
 The building dates from January 1889 and is a Victorian period style structure within the surrounds of the tree lined Oxmantown Mall.
-Musicians and performers to have played at the theatre include Luka Bloom, Mundy, Jack L, Don Baker, Johnny Carroll, Frances Black, Ronnie Drew, Pat Shortt, Ballet Ireland and several local and national theatre groups.
 Birr Stage Guild also stage plays in the theatre.